Updated on May 13th, 2021

-Just like all app’s objects, requirements in RTM are displayed in a transparent tree-view structure.
+Just like all app objects, requirements in RTM are displayed in a transparent tree-view structure.
 In order to manage them, we click the folder icon and create folders and subfolders as we see fit.
 Elements on the tree view provide a possibility of drag and dropping and customizing.
-That kind of transparency will surely help organize product development process from the very beginning.
+That kind of transparency will surely help organize the product development process from the very beginning.

 2. Link test cases to requirements in Jira

 When requirements are in order, the next step is to create test cases.
 It can be done directly from the Test Cases tab on a requirement view, or in the Test Cases module.
 The creation screen on the Details tab looks very similar to the previous one, except there are more fields to fill in.
-Here we can define RTM Environment (like Android or iOS), Fix version\s and Estimated Time.
+Here we can define RTM Environment (like Android or iOS), Fix version/s, and Estimated Time.

-Then we proceed to creating Steps for the Test Case with Preconditions and Actions to take.
+Then we proceed to create Steps for the Test Case with Preconditions and Actions to take.
 The Steps panel is fully customizable: we can rename and define columns as well as their size, drag and drop elements and combine the Steps into groups.
 It’s equally important to write in Inputs and Expected results.
 If it suits your team better, it’s also possible to import data from a CSV file.
 That functionality helps to save time spent on retyping steps from Excel spreadsheets.